 Ben put his forehead to the rock too.
 When he pulled away I saw a quizzical and strangely joyful expression on his face.
 He tried to describe his experience; equally powerful and profound.

 We became preoccupied with reflection on our experiences.
 I had never had a vision experience quite like that: sudden transportation to what seemed like the 'roots' of my own consciousness.
 Maybe the rocks do hold the memory of every age.
-One of my favorite meditation techniques begins with imagining I am a rock, until I feel permeated by its 'grounded' stillness.
-I wrote a song on that theme a few years ago, "I Am A Rock", (on my For Love's Caress CD).
+One of my favorite meditation techniques begins with imagining I am a rock, until I feel permeated by 'grounded' stillness.
+I wrote a song on that theme a few years ago, "I Am A Rock", (recorded on my For Love's Caress CD in 1998).

 back to top